 The explosion of an ammonium nitrate warehouse in Beirut on August 4, 2020, reminds us that we must constantly evaluate industrial risks and consider all possible consequences of an industrial accident.
 With hazards ranging from vehicle collisions to explosions and fire, oil and gas companies already employ different tools to improve safety.

-More than 135 people (temporary death toll) have been killed and 5,000 others are injured after two explosions occurred on August 4 on the port of Beirut, the capital of Lebanon.
+204 people have been killed and 7,500 others are injured after two explosions occurred on August 4 on the port of Beirut, the capital of Lebanon.
 Ammonium nitrate, an ingredient used in fertilizers, is suspected to be the cause of the disaster.
-According to the Lebanese Prime Minister Hassan Diab, about 2,750 tonnes of this white, odorless salt were stored in the exploded warehouse in the port of Beirut.
+Authorities reported that about 2,750 tonnes of this white, odorless salt were stored in the exploded warehouse in the port of Beirut.

 The reasons for the presence of this stock of ammonium nitrate and the exact conditions of its storage are still unclear.
 But one thing is sure: ammonium nitrate is harmless as long as it is not heated too much.
 Under the effect of a high temperature (at least 210°C), it decomposes into different gases in a reaction that releases an immense amount of energy and creates a shock wave.
 This is why it must be stored under very strict conditions.